pnepe6/es6-rollup-boilerplate/README.md

         - require-extension
         - self-closing-comp

-#### Test
-Test with eslint and jest

-    npm run test

-#### Build

-Build the dist and lib folders

-    npm run build

-Generate Readme page

-1/ Install Node Bootstrap Readme Docs:

-    npm install -g readme-docs

-2/ Generate Readme build in your folder containing Readme.md, it will generate automaticaly a new build folder with exportable readme page.

-    readme-docs

-3/ Export your page on dedicated github pages

 ### Bring up to date
 Git structure of this module library allow to update main dependencies from master branch, these represent the major update each sub-project need to have in order to stay sustainable.
 Please refer to abstraction level list below before any update.